 To explain why this is so, let’s focus on this specific quote from Google’s algo update explainer at the top of this post: “Several times a year, we make significant, broad changes to our search algorithms and systems.”

 We emphasize algorithms here because it’s incredibly important to understand that there is no one algorithm for Google.
 You aren’t dealing with a simple mathematical equation.
 You are trying to decipher a combination of some of the most sophisticated mathematical equations on Earth all working in harmony to produce quality results.

-This lines up with what Google search spokesperson Gary Ilyes said last year in regards to a question about whether Google uses an EAT score to rate content: He said that Google has “a collection of millions of tiny algorithms that work in unison to spit out a ranking score.”
-He added that the guidelines that many SEOs use to grasp what these algorithms are looking for such as Expertise, Authoritativeness, & Trustworthiness (EAT) and Your Money or Your Life (YMYL ratings) are concepts that humans use to “dumb down algorithms.”
+This lines up with what Google search spokesperson Gary Ilyes said last year in regards to a question about whether Google uses an EEAT score to rate content: He said that Google has “a collection of millions of tiny algorithms that work in unison to spit out a ranking score.”
+He added that the guidelines that many SEOs use to grasp what these algorithms are looking for such as Experience, Expertise, Authoritativeness, & Trustworthiness (EEAT) and Your Money or Your Life (YMYL ratings) are concepts that humans use to “dumb down algorithms.”

 Of course, we wouldn’t be real SEO strategists if we purely took Google’s spokesperson’s word at face value.
 At the end of the day, Google has an interest in making the life of an SEO harder.
 Maybe they’re simply trying to throw us off the scent here and there is a way to decode the algorithms.

 Outside research confirms that this simply isn’t the case.

 In a recently-published Search Engine Journal piece, SEO Jeff Ferguson made waves by taking aim at people within the industry who are trying to “reverse engineer the complex algorithms of search engines like Google using faulty statistical practices to devise SEO strategies backed by shoddy science.”